© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell-Mawr is a scheduled monument protected by Cadw under reference ME073.
 View the official record →

-Castell-Mawr is a prehistoric hillfort situated in Meirionnydd, Wales, forming part of the region's Iron Age defensive landscape.
+Castell-Mawr is a prehistoric hillfort situated in Meirionnydd, Wales, and represents an important example of Iron Age defensive settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME073.

 Castell-Mawr dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell-Mawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME073.